WINNER Personal Injury Law Firm of the Year

 Loss of eyesight in one eye32%

-Whole person impairment compensation calculator NSW – updated June 2024.
+Whole person impairment compensation calculator NSW – updated January 2026.

-Please note that your compensation amount will depend on the year your injury occurred as well as your level of whole person impairment.
+Please note that your compensation amount will depend on the year your injury occurred, as well as your level of whole person impairment.
 Also, different amounts apply for dust diseases, emergency service workers and coal miners, but are not included in this whole person impairment table for NSW.

 Degree of permanent impairmentCompensation range